lukejones/nicethings/README.md

 Installation is really easy.
 You don't need a database, just a hosting account.
 Once you've unzipped the files and placed it in the directory, you need to create the following directories:

-* cache
+* `cache`
-* things
+* `things`

-Make sure each of those directories has it's CHMOD set to 777 recursively.
-All you have to do now is stick some images in the ‘things’ directory and they'll be cropped, cached and will appear when viewing the index.php file.
+Make sure each of those directories has it's `CHMOD` set to `777` recursively.
+All you have to do now is stick some images in the `things` directory and they'll be cropped, cached and will appear when viewing the `index.php` file.

-Within the index.php you can modify the directory used for your ‘things’ and the size of the image crops on the front end.
+Within the `index.php` you can modify the directory used for your `things` and the size of the image crops on the front end.

 *Keep in mind that Nice Things also uses TypeKit for the small amount of text on the site and [view.js](http://finegoodsmarket.com/view/) by [@rogie](http://twitter.com/rogie) so you need to provide your own alternatives for these.*